Design Guidelines for Prompt Engineering Text-to-Image Generative Models: Experiment 2. Random Seeds

 \subsection{Results}

-We again used a Fisher's exact test to evaluate how many generations were judged as the approximately the same versus how many were judged outliers.
+We again used a Fisher's exact test to evaluate how many generations were judged as approximately the same versus how many were judged outliers.
 We found that with a p-value of <0.01, the number of generations judged as outliers was significant when compared to the number of generations deemed not outliers.
 Our annotators shared an inter-rater reliability of 0.13, which indicates slight agreement, which we again justify as valid given the highly subjective nature of the task (picking 'better' or 'worse' images).
 This result was surprising to us, because it demonstrated that even outside of the prompt, there are stochastic components of the generation that can significantly vary the quality of the generation.
 We conclude from this experiment that it is prudent to try multiple seeds during prompt engineering.
-A design guideline that follows from this experiment is to \textbf{try multiple generations to collect a representative idea of what prompts may return}.
+A design guideline that follows is to \textbf{ generate between 3 to 9 different seeds to get a representative idea of what a prompt can return.}.